mihirkelkar/ScalaCookBook/README.md

 I will also try and draw parallel from different programming language constructs like those in Python to the equivalent in Scala.

 <a href = "https://github.com/mihirkelkar/ScalaCookBook/blob/master/Chapter_One/Strings.scala ">Iterate over each character in a String in Scala</a>

+<a href = "https://github.com/mihirkelkar/ScalaCookBook/blob/master/Chapter_One/Strings_slice.scala ">String Slicing in Scala.</a>

+<a href = "https://github.com/mihirkelkar/ScalaCookBook/blob/master/Chapter_One/Strings_slice.scala ">Finding Substrings in Scala.</a>

+<a href = "https://github.com/mihirkelkar/ScalaCookBook/blob/master/Chapter_One/Strings_slice.scala ">Case Conversion  in Scala.</a>